cyber-dojo/cyber-dojo/CONTRIBUTING.md

 [cyber-dojo.sh file](https://github.com/cyber-dojo-languages/java-junit/blob/master/start_point/cyber-dojo.sh)
 which starts with [rm -f *.class] and can surely be improved.

-- figure out how to fix the broken Dockerfile for [elm+test](https://github.com/cyber-dojo-languages/elm-test)
+- fix the broken Dockerfile for [elm+test](https://github.com/cyber-dojo-languages/elm-test)

 - add Scala.
 I tried this ages ago; the response time was so long it was not useable (~15 seconds).